Sports Massage for Runners: Why Experts Recommend It

 Weak hip muscles surrounding your knee can be a reason for the runner’s knee.
 Runner’s knee can produce discomfort in the following ways:

-- Moderate to extreme pain that gets worse when you extend your sitting or activity session like walking, running, jumping, or exercises.
+• Moderate to extreme pain worsens when you extend your sitting or activity session, such as walking, running, jumping, or exercises.

-- Unbearable pain and popping sound after a more extended period of inactivity, like sitting or sleeping.
+• Unbearable pain and popping sound after an extended period of inactivity, like sitting or sleeping.

 IT Band Syndrome

 The iliotibial band, or the IT band, is a lengthy stretch of connective tissue that extends from your outer hip to your knee.
-When you walk or run, this band of tissue serves to support your knee.
+When you walk or run, this tissue band supports your knee.

-IT band syndrome happens when the IT band pushes on your leg bone repeatedly.
-Due to tight IT bands, it is pretty frequent for runners.
-This issue may also be caused by weak gluteal muscles, abdominals, or hips.
+IT band syndrome occurs when the IT band repeatedly pushes on your leg bone.
+It is pretty frequent for runners due to tight IT bands.
+Weak gluteal muscles, abdominals, or hips may also cause this issue.

-IT band syndrome is characterized by severe discomfort on the outside of your leg, generally right above your knee.
-Your IT band may be sensitive to touch as well.
-When you bend your knee, the discomfort usually worsens.
+IT band syndrome is severe discomfort outside your leg, generally right above your knee.
+Your IT band may also be sensitive to touch.
+When you bend your knee, the pain usually worsens.

 Achilles Tendinitis